-Madge was recently poking around in some of her favorite Buckhead boutiques when she met up with Carol, the owner of a fabulous ladies shop called Razzle Dazzle.
-Carol’s shop features hip and fun clothes, jewelry and accessories that are fashion forward with a little boho flair.
+Here’s a tale of Lynyrd Skynard style.
+Madge was poking around in some of her favorite Buckhead boutiques when she met up with Carol, the owner of a fabulous lady’s shop called Razzle Dazzle.
+Carol’s shop features hip and fun clothes, jewelry, and accessories that are fashion-forward with a little boho flair.
 Madge has purchased some fabulous t-shirts and peace sign jewelry at her shop.
-When in Atlanta check out Razzle Dazzle at 49 Irby Avenue and on Facebook.

 2018 update: Since this post was written, Carol has retired and closed the shop.